-- Non Banking Finance Companies(e.g. Insurance companies, cooperatives etc.) - Builders - Stock Brokers - All Himal Remit Saving Accounts- till the time all the required documents are obtained and verified. - All the accounts opened on the basis of application received online- till the time all the required documents are obtained and verified except those as categorized as HR. - All customers that do not fall in either in Low or High Risks - Indian Nationals with balance less than Rs.
-1M with turnover less that 1RsM in a quarter.
-(For this purpose, Central operations shall monitor quarterly the balance and turnover and change the Risk category accordingly) - Foreign Nationals (Except from FATF high risk countries) with balance less than Rs.
-0.1M with turnover less that Rs.
-1M in a quarter.
+- Non Banking Finance Companies(e.g. Insurance companies, cooperatives etc.) - Builders - Stock Brokers - All Himal Remit Saving Accounts- till the time all the required documents are obtained and verified. - All the accounts opened on the basis of application received online- till the time all the required documents are obtained and verified except those as categorized as HR. - All customers that do not fall in either in Low or High Risks - Indian Nationals with Account balance less than NPR 1M with turnover less than NPR 1M in a quarter. - (For this purpose, Central operations shall monitor quarterly the balance and turnover and change the Risk category accordingly) - Foreign Nationals (Except from FATF high risk countries) with Account balance less than NPR 0.1M with turnover less than NPR 1M in a quarter.
 (For this purpose, Central operations shall monitor quarterly the balance and turnover and change the Risk category accordingly)